 Flu shots don’t just protect those who get vaccinated; they protect everyone, including your family and the community.
 As we continue navigating the COVID-19 (coronavirus) pandemic, Renown Health infection prevention expert, Whitney Robinson, explains how getting your flu shot is even more essential this year.

 Chills, body aches, fever, congestion; getting the flu isn’t fun.
 But in addition to protecting yourself with a flu shot, you’re helping reduce flu cases and hospitalizations, Whitney said.
-Renown Medical Group offers flu shots.
-Hometown Health has several upcoming events through November to make it even easier to get your shot.
+Flu shots are currently available at pharmacies throughout the Reno area.

-Whitney says the ideal time to get your flu shot is September through October.
+Whitney says the ideal time to get your flu shot is September through October, but remain relevant throughout the winter months as it only takes two weeks for the antibodies to develop in your body.
 This timing allows the vaccine to provide the strongest protection during the length of flu season.

 Almost everyone.
 The Centers for Disease Control and Prevention recommends the yearly flu shot for everyone six months of age and older.
 Equally, they consider it the first and most crucial step in protecting against the flu virus.